Qarebaq/social_network_project/README.md

 The graph uses an adjacency list.
 For `V` users and `E` friendships, its storage complexity is `O(V + E)`.

+### Traversal and shortest paths

+`TraversalService` implements breadth-first search (BFS) operations used for core graph traversal.

+It provides:

+- listing a user's friends
+- checking whether two users are connected
+- finding mutual friends
+- computing the shortest path between two users

+Because the network is modeled as an unweighted graph, BFS guarantees the minimum-hop path between two users.

+Complexities:

+- Friend listing: `O(deg(v))`
+- Connectivity: `O(V + E)`
+- Shortest path: `O(V + E)`
+- Mutual friends: `O(deg(u) + deg(v))`

+### Friend recommendation

+`RecommendationService` suggests new friends by examining second-degree connections (friends of friends).

+Existing friends and the user themself are excluded from the candidate list.
+Candidates are ranked by the number of mutual friends, so users with more shared connections appear first.

+Complexity:

+- Time: `O(V + E)`
+- Auxiliary space: `O(V)`

+### Distance analysis

+`DistanceService` performs a breadth-first search from a selected user and computes the minimum distance to every reachable user.

+Users that cannot be reached are reported separately with infinite distance.
+Reachable users are sorted by increasing distance before presentation.

+Complexities:

+- BFS traversal: `O(V + E)`
+- Sorting reachable users: `O(V log V)`

 ### Connected components

 `ComponentService` scans every user and starts an iterative depth-first search